 ‘And playing-wise we have to be smart.
 You need a few old heads to give the younger ones a slap when they step out of line.
 Mike Tindall gives them a bit of a bollocking when he needs to.
 Granted he’s averaging a lot of money per game and has a talent for getting injured with England but at the same time he’s really important and is someone the young guys look up to.’

-Gloucester are pouring new wine into an old bottle; concerts and conferencing mean they can make the stadium sweat for them while fingers are firmly crossed for Kingsholm getting the nod for the 2015 World Cup.
+Gloucester are pouring new wine into an old bottle; concerts and conferencing mean they can make the stadium sweat for them all the year round while fingers are firmly crossed for Kingsholm getting the nod for the 2015 World Cup.
 Patience could be their biggest virtue, not always something you associate with twenty-four-year-olds but this one has wisdom beyond his years.
 Youth, as Picasso said, has no age.

-‘I’m Scottish so I’m definitely not patient but I’ve learned over the last few years that not being patient will get you into situations you don’t want to be, so I’m aware and capable of holding back my personal desires for something in the long-term interests of the business.’
+‘I’m Scottish so I’m definitely not patient,’ he says, ‘but I’ve learned over the last few years that not being patient will take you to places you don’t want to be, so I’m aware and capable of holding back my personal desires for something in the long-term interests of the business.’
 He sighs and smiles.
 ‘So yes, I’m not patient but I can be if I need to be.’

 06 FEBRUARY 2013